mk12/sicp/notes/text.md

 - Before, we made iterative processes by updating state variables in recursive calls.
 - To compute the square root, we improved a guess until the values didn't change very much.
-- We can make a stream that converges on the square root of `x`, and a stream to approximate π.
+- We can make a stream that converges on the square root of `x`, and a stream to approximate $π$.
 - One neat thing we can do with these streams is use sequence accelerators, such as Euler's transform.

 #### Infinite streams of pairs